+This course is the first class of a three-part series and is required for learning the French language and earning high school credit while at DDMMs.
 This course is an introduction to French language and culture.
-Major topics include classroom objects, numbers, colors, the calendar, greetings, telling time, weather expressions, common verbs, foods, the family, clothing, animals, basic prepositions, Middle School Program Planning Guide 2020-2021 Page 22 negative expressions, adjectives, and commands.
-Students who successfully complete this course should continue the French curriculum series for high school credit by taking Intermediate French.
+Major topics include classroom objects, numbers, colors, the calendar, greetings, telling time, weather expressions, common verbs, foods, the family, clothing, animals, basic prepositions, negative expressions, adjectives, and commands.
+Students who successfully complete this course should continue the French curriculum series for high school credit by taking French 1b French Beginning 1 Year 11002Y17 their 7th grade year.